-The low temperatures with which Professor Dewar is dealing cause molecular motion to cease; but the matter thus experimented upon is not "dead matter' after this cessation of motion.
+The low temperatures with which Professor Dewar is dealing cause molecular motion to cease; but the matter thus experimented upon is not "dead matter" after this cessation of motion.
 Nothing can rob matter of the latent energy which it contains; water is not robbed of it by being frozen.
-The oxygen and hydrogen still occupy their relative position and conditions, without depreciation of their vitality.
+The oxygen, and hydrogen still occupy their relative positions and conditions, without depreciation of their vitality.
 Were water dead matter when frozen, its molecular activity could not be restored by elevating its temperature.
-Matter can never be robbed of its soul by any conditions of intensity of heat nor of cold that could be brought to bear upon it.